Frequently Asked Questions - Undergraduate Admissions

 Double Major Options

 IMPORTANT — You may only list one major on your university application.
 If you decide to double major, you must list MUSIC as your major so that university admissions will know to consider your School of Music audition results.
 You will be able to declare your second major at a later date.
-EXCEPTION: If you are planning to double major in Music and ENGINEERING, please list Engineering on your university application.
-Due to the competitive admissions process in the College of Engineering, it is important to have that as your primary major.
+EXCEPTION: If you are planning to double major in Music and ENGINEERING or Computer and Information Science (BS CIS, BA CIS), please list that major on your university application.
+Due to the competitive admissions process into these programs, it is important to have that as your primary major.
 When you complete your application for the School of Music you will indicate your second major so that we will know of your intentions.

 It is possible to pursue a double major or dual degrees with a major outside of music.
 Students should be prepared for extended degree time.
 Incoming AP, CCP, or IB credit along with summer coursework can help shorten this time.